 Student Veterans Center

 The Student Veterans Center strives to create an environment that fosters academic growth and involvement to meet the unique needs of student veterans, dependents, and family members.
 Here you will find fellow service members, study and meeting space, computer and printing stations, staff to assist you with personal and academic needs, and community veteran service providers.

-The Esports Program celebrates UO gamers off all kinds and welcomes any player.
-An Esports Lounge in the EMU will be finished this Winter, where students can game with friends between classes.
-The Varsity Esports teams are made of top-tier athletes bringing home champion titles and making a name for University of Oregon Esports.
+The Esports Program celebrates UO gamers of all kinds and welcomes any player.
+An esports lounge in the EMU will be finished winter 2020, where students can game with friends between classes.
+The varsity esports teams are made of top-tier athletes bringing home champion titles and making a name for the UO.